Gabriel-0110/unifiedtech/docs/SMS_Privacy_Policy.md

 We process your SMS data based on:

-- **Consent:** Your explicit opt-in consent for marketing and promotional messages
+- **Consent:** Your explicit opt-in consent for service-related SMS messages
 - **Legitimate Interest:** Service-related communications necessary for our business relationship
 - **Contractual Necessity:** Communications required to fulfill our service agreements